Skip to main content

 Calculation of selection weights

 Selection weights are created to compensate for (i) variations in within-household individual selection probabilities and response propensities and (ii) the fact that, by design, some questions are not included in all questionnaires.
-As a maximum of two eligible adults are surveyed per household, adults in larger households are less likely to be included in the survey.
+As a maximum of two eligible adults are surveyed per household, adults in households with more than two adults are less likely to be included in the survey.
 So without this weight, individuals living in households in which some eligible adults are not interviewed would be underrepresented relative to individuals living in households in which all eligible adults are interviewed.
 They are calculated in the following stages:

 1. The all-questionnaire selection weight is calculated as: (number of eligible people aged 16 years or over in the household)/(number of participants in the household).